AdamDawi/Real-chat-room/README.md

 - **Coil:** Image loading from database storage.🖼️

-- **MVVM Architecture** Separate the project into layers, use view model functionalities.🔧
+- **MVVM Architecture:** Separate the project into layers, use view model functionalities.🔧

 ## Installation